Information & questions

 If you wish to make a complaint, please contact us using the details in the contact section below and provide us with full details of the complaint.
 We will promptly investigate your complaint and respond to you, in writing, setting out the outcome of our investigation and the steps we will take in response to your complaint.
 If you are not satisfied with our response you also have the right to contact the OVIC – Office of the Victorian Information Commissioner.

 Sandringham VIC 3191

 For more information on the Have Your Say website and Council’s Community Engagement Coordinator:

 PO Box 27

 Sandringham VIC 3191Phone (03) 9599 4444

 The following Terms and Conditions govern the use of Have Your Say Bayside (“the site”).
-The platform is owned and operated by us, Harvest Digital Planning Pty Ltd (Harvest), on behalf of Bayside City Council.
+The platform is owned and operated by us, Social Pinpoint Pty Ltd, on behalf of Bayside City Council.

 What are the conditions with a user’s account?